Wednesday 10 August 2016

 1. Join this Google Classroom (If Google Classroom app is not installed in your mobile phone, download it from Play store)

-Scan or tap this QR Code to Open G Class
+Scan this QR Code to Open Google Class

 Or